kyclark/pfb2025/lectures/testing.md

 ### 2. Make tests small and specific

-- One condition per test is ideal.
-A greater number of granular tests helps pinpoint exactly what’s broken.
+- Set up one condition per test.
+A greater number of fine-grained tests helps pinpoint exactly what’s broken.
-- Create *small* datasets (e.g. short FASTA files) and compute expected output(s) by hand or by using a trusted tool. *If the expected output for the test input cannot be calculated by hand, the dataset is not small enough.*
+- Create **small**, but realistic datasets (e.g. short FASTA files) and compute expected output(s) by hand or by using a trusted tool.

 ### 3. Think defensively